1. Important Product Alert

 If the above information does not fix the issue, please contact the SeaLife Service Center in your country.
 For a list of dealers/distributors that can offer repair service, please visit the SeaLife website at www.sealife-cameras.com/dealer-locator/.

-Back tap is a new feature with iOS 14 that performs select tasks when tapping the back of the phone 2 or 3 times.
+Back tap is an iPhone feature that performs select tasks when tapping on the back of the phone 2 or 3 times.
 Back Tap should be turned Off when the phone is inside the housing because it may accidently perform the task and close the SportDiver app if the housing gets bumped or knocked.

 We recommend using the VLC Media Player, which is a free download at https://www.videolan.org/vlc/index.html